 There are OA groups in over 75 countries meeting in person, via telephone and through the internet each week.
 OA’s 60-year history has shown that it is possible to recover from the disease of compulsive eating.
 We invite you to join us to find the freedom that many of our members have discovered over the years.

 Who Belongs to OA?

-In Overeaters Anonymous, you’ll find members who are extremely overweight, even morbidly obese; moderately overweight; average weight; underweight; still maintaining periodic control over their eating behavior; or totally unable to control their compulsive eating.
+In Overeaters Anonymous, you’ll find members who are extremely overweight, even morbidly obese; moderately overweight; average weight; underweight; still maintaining periodic control over their eating behaviour; or totally unable to control their compulsive eating.

 >> Obsession with body weight, size and shape

 >> Inducing vomiting after eating

 >> Use of diet pills, shots and other medical interventions to control weight